 Jordan TynerFrench Horn Instructor, iAchieve Learning.
 I am a French Horn player from Chicago, IL.
 I have such a passion for music and enjoy teaching because I want to help someone find that same passion.
 I specialize in classical music, but love to go outside of the box!
 I am also well versed in Music Theory and Aural Skills.
 I work as a leasing agent during the day and teach lessons on my days off.
 I also play gigs whenever possible.
 I especially love playing in the pits of musicals.
 I have been playing French Horn since 2004, and played trumpet before that.
 I recieved my degree in French Horn performance from North Park University in 2014.
 Outside of music I also enjoy creative writing and art.

-Jeff SchweitzerTrumpet Instructor, iAchieve Learning.
+Jeff SchweitzerTrumpet and Piano Instructor, iAchieve Learning.
 I come from a musical family, all four of my siblings started on piano (as did I).
 I switched to trumpet when I started high school and never looked back!
 The instrument's ability to command attention as well as its contrasting delicate-yet-full sound at low dynamics are what make me love it.
 As a trumpeter, I've been called on to play in a variety of settings, from liturgical and ceremonial services to jazz, rock, blues, salsa/merengue, and commercial music.
 My undergraduate degree in music is from UIC, while my master's is in Composition and Jazz Studies from DePaul University.
 I also enjoy composing, arranging, and music engraving.
 Music has no limit to the amount of personal growth one can achieve, and part of the reason I enjoy teaching it is seeing students find that same satisfaction with their own playing.
 In addition to performing on trumpet, I also sing, and teach choir, piano, and brass methods at the high school level.

 Jessica TobacmanVoice, Piano, Guitar, Viola & Violin Instructor, iAchieve Learning.
 I love helping students to build on their natural musical abilities.
 Everyone has a story worth telling, and music offers a beautiful, meaningful way to share it with the world.
 I’m an educator first, a musician and service-leader second, and a writer third.
 As a music educator, I offer private lessons at Naperville’s Tobacman Music studios and founded and direct the Congregation Beth Shalom Youth Chorus in Naperville.
 As a professional musician and cantorial soloist, I lead Jewish High Holiday services each year on the North Shore, have performed vocal solos with groups like the Elmhurst Choral Union and the Michael Teolis Singers, and have presented the viola parts for two world premieres by student composers at Elmhurst College in 2016.
 I’ve played piano and viola for 25 years, and accompanied my voice on guitar for five years.
 I hold a music degree from Elmhurst College (’16), an M.A. in Journalism from Columbia College Chicago (’07), and B.A.’s in European Culture and Comparative Literature from Brandeis University (’02).
 I studied the Jewish cantorial field with Cantor Deborah Bard, formerly of KAMI Isaiah Israel, the oldest Jewish congregation west of Ohio.